Tcgoalie29/Entropy_Suite_App/README.md

 streamlit run entropy_suite_app_12.0.py
 ```

-Note: After installation, the application can simply be run by navigating to the folder:
+Note: After installation, the application can simply be run by opening terminal (Mac/Linux) or command prompt (Windows), navigating to the folder:
 ```bash
 cd /path/to/your/folder
 ```